Lake Bemidji State Park: History

 For hundreds of years, ancestors to the Dakota people fished and hunted around Lake Bemidji.
-Around 1750 the Anishinabe settled.
-The Anishinabe called the lake "Bemiji-gau-maug" meaning "cutting sideways through" or diagonally.
+Around 1750 the Anishinaabe settled.
+The Anishinaabe called the lake "Bemiji-gau-maug" meaning "cutting sideways through" or diagonally.
 This was a reference to the path of the Mississippi River through the lake.
-Later Europeans, unable to pronounce the Anishinabe name, simply referred to it as "Bemidji".
+Later Europeans, unable to pronounce the Anishinaabe name, simply referred to it as "Bemidji".

 In the late 19th century, European immigrants migrated to this region to harvest the white and Norway pine trees.
 During the peak of logging, the lumber mill on the south shore of Lake Bemidji was the center of logging in the nation.
 When the government purchased the land, a few areas within the park boundaries were in a virgin state, preserving the towering forests.
 In 1923, the Minnesota State Legislature set aside 421 acre, establishing Lake Bemidji State Park.

 Today, the park has grown to over 1600 acre to serve 150,000 plus visitors a year.